baoduy/hbd.astro-paper/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 I've pushed my SampleAPI to my GitHub.
 You can find it in the **[HBD.Samples](https://github.com/baoduy/HBD.Samples)** repository.
 Following with the SampleAPI of GitAction that calls the shared workflow, making sure to give it the right parameters.

-_Remember, before you get this action running, it's important to first add your DOCKER_USERNAME and DOCKER_TOKEN into your repository's secrets._
+_Remember, before you get this action running, it's important to first update the workflow location accrding to your Git repository and add your **DOCKER_USERNAME** and **DOCKER_TOKEN** into your repository's secrets._

 ```yaml
 name: Docker-Buildx